-The Board is of the view that the size of the current board, comprising six Directors is appropriate, with reference to the scope and extent of the Group's operations.
+Prof. Roy Ling Chung Yee will retire and not seek re-election at the forthcoming annual general meeting ("AGM") to facilitate a reduction in the size of the Board.
+The Board is of the view that the size of the remaining board, comprising four Directors is appropriate, with reference to the scope and extent of the Group's operations.
 The Company's Independent Directors enhance the Board with increased knowledge, business contacts, proven business and commercial experience.
 This balance is important in ensuring that the strategies proposed by the executive management are fully discussed and examined, taking into account the long term interests of the Group.